theodorewahle/workshop-ws-04-16-static-gen/README.md

 **_*Static site generators*_** allow an entire site to be built in one go on your computer before being put on the server.

-There are many different static site generators out there, but today we’re going to be working with a static site generator called **Jekyll**.
+There are many different static site generators out there, but today we’re going to be working with a static site generator called **Jekyll**. :sparkles:

 **Jekyll** is the static site generator behind the CS 52 course website, is integrated into GitHub, and is a pretty popular choice among static site generators these days.